hellvesper/esp8266-ads1115/README.md

-By Blake Felt - blake.w.felt@gmail.com
+Originally By Blake Felt - blake.w.felt@gmail.com

 ESP8266 ADS1115
 =============

 A component for TI ADS1115 on ESP-IDF.
-For an example, see https://github.com/Molorius/ESP32-Examples.
+For an example, see https://github.com/hellvesper/esp8266-idf-acid-bms ads1115 branch.

 To add to a project, type:
 `git submodule add https://github.com/Molorius/esp32-ads1115.git components/ads1115`